awsdocs/amazon-eks-user-guide/doc_source/horizontal-pod-autoscaler.md

    php-apache   Deployment/php-apache   250%/50%   1         10        5          4m44s
    ```

+   It may take over a minute for the replica count to increase\.
 As long as actual CPU percentage is higher than the target percentage, then the replica count increases, up to 10\.
 In this case, it's `250%`, so the number of `REPLICAS` continues to increase\.
 **Note**
 It may take a few minutes before you see the replica count reach its maximum\.
 If only 6 replicas, for example, are necessary for the CPU load to remain at or under 50%, then the load won't scale beyond 6 replicas\.